Chemiculs/qengine/README.md

 ## Notes

+* Manipulating header info and morphing executable section will likely break virtualization tools such as VMProtect and Themida - I have not thoroughly tested this

 * Extended types (SSE / AVX) must be enabled in your project settings if you wish to use the derived polymorphic versions of them.

 * All heap-allocated types such as e_malloc, q_malloc, and h_malloc will automatically free their own memory when they go out of scope, however keep in mind that reading variable length memory with their according get() accessor will return new memory allocated with malloc() which you mut free yourself.